 Races are not always run on bright sunny days, sometimes they race at night.
 Events such as the 12 Hours of Sebring, the Rolex 24 Hours of Daytona, some races in the American LeMans Series and even local drag and oval track races include occasional night races.

-One of the problems of using flash is that if you’re not careful you will produce a static-looking image that looks like the car is parked on the track, instead of going fast.
+One of the problems of using flash at a motorsports event is that if you’re not careful you will produce a static-looking image that looks like the car is parked on the track, instead of going fast.
 That’s why in addition to using flash, you’ll also want to pan the camera using the kind of techniques covered in my post “At the Track.”
 Sure, using panning and slow shutter speeds can produce a slightly blurry photograph but the car will look as if it’s in motion, not stationary.

 Safety Tip: Shooting at any racetrack especially at night can be dangerous.
 You should only make photographs in designated areas and if you use flash make sure that you only fire it at the side of the racecar.
 Using flash when a car is coming directly toward you is not only foolish but places you and the driver in serious jeopardy.
 He or she has enough to do without being blinded by your flash.